 Cabbage, like a lot of green leafy vegetables, is made up of mostly water.
 When combined with salt or vinegar, cabbage weeps – and all of that water seeps out, which is why coleslaw often turns soupy.
 But, if you salt the cabbage first, you can get rid of the extra moisture and make a much better salad.

-Here is how you do it: Remove the core from a red or green cabbage and cut the cabbage into quarters.
+Here is how you do it: Remove the core from a green cabbage and cut into into quarters.
 Use a chef’s knife to cut the cabbage diagonally into long, very thin pieces.
 Toss the cabbage with 1 tsp. of salt and place it in a colander for 1 hour.

 Rinse the cabbage to remove the salt, then gently pat it dry with paper towels.